The White House Promises it Wasn't Flinching

 Did the White House just open the door to some kind of short-term increase in the debt limit, perhaps to allow broader negotiations over fiscal priorities?
 Several media outlets are reporting as much.
-A senior administration official says that’s incorrect.
-I’m not sure who’s right or how much it actually matters.
-But, just in case, here’s the story.

 What The Washington Post scribe doesn't understand about the sequester.